Every member of your team, from logistics manager to last-mile driver, has a role to play in making the end-customer happy.

 An internal interaction may not directly touch a customer, but ask yourself: is there something about this interaction that would be valuable for a customer to know?

 When taking this macro view, try to think of how each interaction in your organisation helps create a customer experience that is:

 One size does not fit all.
 Customers need to be presented with relevant, timely and useful information.
 Communications must wire into their recipients’ most recent transactions and their past experience with your brand.

 When creating new demand, effective segmentation is key.
 You need to be composing your messaging using well-developed and researched audience personas.
-You then have to ensure that this segmentation is properly reflected in your customer relationship management (CRM) so that messaging can be targeted and deliberately focused on creating the right type of actions.
+You then have to ensure that this segmentation is properly reflected in your customer relationship management (CRM) so that messaging can be targeted and deliberately focused on creating the right type of action.

 Only when we consider every channel can we build a complete picture of the customer experience.
 And only by understanding the role of business and customer data can we effectively connect all the touchpoints that add up to great CX.

-From a content perspective, both the visual and verbal elements of your communications all need to feel like they are coming from a single brand, wherever they're seen.
-Your tone of voice, your messaging, typefaces, logos, colours – they have to be unwavering across all public-facing materials.
+From a content perspective, both the visual and verbal elements of your communications all need to feel like they are coming from a single brand, wherever they’re seen.
+Your tone of voice, messaging, typefaces, logos, colours – they have to be unwavering across all public-facing materials.

 Everyone likes to know where their item is, and opaqueness in your supply chain only gets customers’ hackles up.
 If you think you’re spotting a theme, you’re not mistaken.
 Surfacing relevant and timely information is critical to delivering the CX your customers deserve.

 For a logistics company, that will require communicating when an item is delayed, missing or out of stock – and when this issue is likely to be resolved.
 People’s tolerance for disappointment is much higher when it’s coming from a company that’s won their trust by being above board (and apologetic).